-Figure 5.6- Proactive interference avoidance at a PD which serves to multiple peer groups

-</368r1>

 Editor: The text below enclosed by <377r0> is general in nature, but needs some improvement.

 Shannon?

 <377r0 name=”Shannon, Samsung”>

 Interference among multiple links is managed by threshold level which is used to identify neighboring PDs.
 The number of concurrent link goes many as the threshold level goes low.
 Conversely, the number of concurrent link goes small as the threshold level goes high.